 Vitamin D: Vitamin D isn't found in many common foods, and Lester identifies it as one of the most common deficiencies she sees when testing patients.
 While it can be produced naturally by spending time in the sun, many struggle to get sufficient amounts of this vitamin.
 It helps bones absorb calcium, which keeps them strong and has been shown to help people live longer.
 For those who don't spend much time outside, it's definitely worth taking.

 Zinc: This mineral has been shown to benefit the immune system, specifically when it comes to the common cold.
-One study found that it significantly reduced the length of a cold and the severity of symptoms.
+Some studies have found that it can significantly reduce the length of a cold and the severity of symptoms.

 Vitamin B3: Also known as niacin, this vitamin promotes healthy skin, digestion, and nerves.
 While some studies show that it can help cancer patients and stroke victims, it's also been found to be ineffective at reducing the risk of heart attack, stroke, and death.
 However, Lester indicates that taking birth control for an extended period of time can deplete the body of B vitamins, causing fatigue.
 In this case, it could be beneficial to try a supplement.